PMP exam preparation strategy for above target score - Arnab Bhattacharjee

 I mostly handle projects in the US healthcare industry.

 Where there are complex projects in terms of requirements, in terms of timelines, and most essentially communication.
 So when you are exploring something unknown and trying to deliver benefits to the client or the end customer.
-So that’s the kind of projects I mostly do.
+So that’s the kind of project I mostly do.

-And PMP was helping in terms of knowing the right tools, which one to use when, to communicate better, and about the artifacts.
+And PMP was helping in terms of knowing the right tools, which one to use when to communicate better, and about the artifacts.

 You used a pretty good phrase there, “working with the unknowns”.
 That’s probably the best summary of the role of a project manager, right?